varabyte/kotter/README.md

 }
 ```

+> [!IMPORTANT]
-***Note:** Unlike all the other events we discussed earlier, `onFinishing` is registered directly against the underlying
+> Unlike all the other events we discussed earlier, `onFinishing` is registered directly against the underlying
-`section` and not inside the `run` block, because it is actually triggered AFTER the run pass is finished but before the
+> `section` and not inside the `run` block, because it is actually triggered AFTER the run pass is finished but before
-block is torn down.*
+> the block is torn down.

 `onFinishing` will only run after all timers are stopped, so you don't have to worry about setting a value that an
 errant timer will clobber later.